0x09AL/0x09al.github.io/_posts/2018-08-20-bug-or-backdoor-ispconfig-rce.markdown

 ## Introduction

-In this blogpost I will write about a suspicious which turned out to be fale, how regex-es can go wrong and also how to chain logic features to achieve reliable Remote Command Execution.
+In this blogpost I will write about a suspicion I had which turned out to be fale, how regex-es can go wrong and also how to chain logic features to achieve reliable Remote Command Execution.

 I was having a coffe with one of my friends who works at a web-hosting company and talking about the software they use.
 There I heard about ISPConfig and how many features and secure it was.Since I had some free time , I decided to have a look at it and managed to find a critical vulnerability in it.